-Fig. 4-22 identifies seven clear correlation groups: y17 (no correlations); y6 (no correlations); y3 and y4 (pair-wise correlation); y15 and y16 (pair-wise correlation); y18 and y20 (pair-wise correlation); y8, y13, y5, y10, y14 and y9 (28 mutual correlations); y11, y1, y7, y2, y19, y21, y22 and y12 (50 mutual correlations).
-This suggests that we
+Fig. 4-15 identifies seven clear correlation groups: y17 (no correlations); y6 (no correlations); y3 and y4 (pair-wise correlation); y15 and y16 (pair-wise correlation); y18 and y20 (pair-wise correlation); y8, y13, y5, y10, y14 and y9 (28 mutual correlations); y11, y1, y7, y2, y19, y21, y22 and y12 (50 mutual correlations).
+This suggests that we can characterize system response through seven, rather than 22, responses.
+Next, we address the issue of whether or not the seven correlation groupings make sense from the perspective of the network simulation model.
+We also discuss what information may be conveyed by lack of correlation.
+We begin our discussion with the three mutually correlated pairs and then consider the group with 28 mutual correlations, followed by the group with 50 mutual correlations.
+We close by considering the two uncorrelated responses.

 The rate of data packets injected into the network (y3) is highly correlated (0.99) with the rate of packets leaving (y4).
 This strong correlation is expected because packets must enter the network before they can exit and the rate of entry and exit should be balanced (unless many packets are lost within the network).
 Perhaps more surprising is the fact that the rate of packets entering and exiting the network is not strongly correlated with any other responses.
 The closest correlation (around 0.5) is with the rate of flow completions (y6), which is largely uncorrelated with any other responses.
-One might expect correlation between the number of active flows (y1) and the number of packets entering and leaving the network; however, this is not the case.
+One might expect correlation between the number of active flows (y1) and the number of packets entering and leaving the network, but this is not the case.
 From this, we conclude that the rate of packets flowing through the network is influenced by factors different from those influencing the number of active flows.
 Thus, our sensitivity analysis needs to consider either the rate of packets entering or leaving the network but not both.